 Suomenlinna Museum, located in the Suomenlinna Centre, showcases the eventful history of the island fortress from the 18th century to the present day.
 It also depicts the restauration of the World Heritage Site, Suomenlinna.

-Suomenlinna Museum is closed in February in order to stop the spread of the coronavirus.
+Suomenlinna Museum is closed until further notice in order to stop the spread of the coronavirus.

 Visit Suomenlinna Museum safely